mybonk/mybonk-wiki/workshop-9/README.md

 - RPC: 8332
 - P2P: 8333

 **Important:** We do NOT use mainnet in this workshop.
-Always use testnet for learning.
+Always use regtest for learning.

 ---